Frequently Asked Questions

 What is a Course Portal?

-A Course Portal is an online resource from which learners access everything they need to study for a LOMA designation program course and prepare for its exam.
-Course Portals are designed to appeal to a variety of learning styles by blending the more traditional textbook study experience with several new online and multi-media features, many of which today’s learners expect in their training and education programs.
-Course portals include the following elements:
+A Course Portal is an online resource from which learners access everything they need to study for a LOMA designation course and prepare for its proctored exam.
+Course Portals are designed to appeal to a variety of learning styles by blending the more traditional textbook study experience with several new online and multi-media features, which today’s learners expect in their training and education programs.
+Most course portals include the following elements:

 - Assigned course materials in PDF format that can be printed or read online